isc-projects/kea/doc/sphinx/arm/security.rst

 Securing Database Connections
 -----------------------------

-Kea can use an external MySQL or PostgreSQL database to store configuration, host reservations, or leases, or for forensic logging.
-The use of databases is a popular feature, but it is optional; it is also possible to store data in a flat file on disk.
+Kea can use an external MySQL or PostgreSQL database to store configuration, host reservations, or/and leases, or/and for forensic logging.
+The use of databases is a popular feature, but it is optional;
+it is also possible to store data in a flat file on disk.

 When using a database, Kea stores and uses the following credentials to authenticate with the database: username, password, host, port, and database name. **These are stored in clear text